There are many unintelligent organizations

 Our proven concept: the intelligent organization

 The intelligent organization is a proven, pragmatic management philosophy.
-It’s detailed in our book, The Intelligent Organization (3rd Edition).
+It’s detailed in our book, Data Science for Decision-Makers & Data Professionals.
 An intelligent organization is sensitive, fast, smart, innovative, and agile.
 This allows them to achieve their desired results in many areas much more easily.